 India is looking at a change of trend as far as the engineering discipline is concerned.
 The traditional practice of more students opting for computer engineering is slowly fading out and is being replaced by mechanical engineering.

-With the increase in a number of enrolment, a number of student intake in these two disciplines has also shown a variation.
-The number of intake in Mechanical courses in various colleges across the country increased by two lakh from 2012-13 to 2015-16.
+Several student intakes in these two disciplines have also shown a variation with the increase in several enrolments.
+The number of mechanical courses in various colleges across the country increased by two lakh from 2012-13 to 2015-16.

 Officials in the government attribute it to the global trends of reducing demand for computer science engineering graduates.

 “Also, one does not need to study computer science engineering to pursue IT.
 Everyone is studying computers.
-If 100 people develop a software, only three people are required to maintain it, which reduces the demand for manpower.
+If 100 people develop software, only three people must maintain it, which reduces the demand for workforce.
 On the contrary, Mechanical is a field where one needs subject expertise to be able to work in the field,” he added.

 The least popular choices among students are Chemical and Textile engineering, even as engineering as a subject continues to be the top choice for students among professional courses like Management and Pharmacy.